 Social & Communication Platforms:

 Instagram, Twitter, TikTok, Whatsapp, Linkedin, YouTube and Facebook are still the leading social networks for communication and online social interaction in Nigeria, with large scale usage at all levels; Students, business people, employees & employers of labor, all utilizing it for one form of communication, marketing or advertising.
 Some global online platforms are yet to find their niche in the Nigerian online marketing space, with user acceptance and penetration being the major challenge.
 The global pandemic, Covid-19 has also accelerated the adoption of live streaming and video communication services, the likes of Zoom, Skype, Cisco WebeX, Google Duo and Hangouts being major winners in the race of most popular.

-The city of Lagos has the highest consumption rate of online solutions in Nigeria, and the most active age range being 15-55.
+The city of Lagos and Abuja have the highest consumption rate of online solutions in Nigeria, and the most active age range being 15-55.
 The top part of the band are usually the early adopters of new technology solutions but the lower part are not getting left out either, therefore focusing on how to offer these demographics the best online solutions should be the major focus of any business in the internet space.

 The advertising strategy of featuring paid or promoted Ads on post updates and internet search will not be going away anytime soon, but with the advent of more immersive product experiences gradually taking center stage, their has to be a gradual shift in the way businesses market, advertise and present their product/service offerings to their already existing or prospective consumers in a non invasive way.